TP-Lab/account.info/README.md

 The price should be 0.1000 EOS at first time

-contract account on junle net is  'metadatatptp'
+contract account on jungle net is  'metadatatptp'

 ```
 cleos push action eosio.token transfer '["huoyantest11","metadatatptp","0.1000 EOS","huoyantest12"]' -p huoyantest11